Letter case: Terminology

+Majuscule

+Majuscule (/ˈmædʒəskjuːl/, less commonly /məˈdʒʌskjuːl/), for palaeographers, is technically any script whose letters have no or very few ascenders and descenders (for example, the majuscule scripts used in the Codex Vaticanus Graecus 1209, or the Book of Kells).
+Consequently, all of the letters of a majuscule script are of roughly the same height and it is written within the space of just two (imaginary or real) parallel lines.
+This is contrasted with the four lines required by a minuscule script, on which see below.
+While majuscule scripts were originally used to write entire texts, their letters eventually came to be used primarily with the modern function of uppercase letters in European writing, so the term may sometimes be used as a synonym of 'uppercase letter' or 'capital' in contemporary contexts.

+Minuscule

 Minuscule refers to lower-case letters.
 The word is often spelled miniscule, by association with the unrelated word miniature and the prefix mini-.
-This has traditionally been regarded as a spelling mistake (since minuscule is derived from the word minus), but is now so common that some dictionaries tend to accept it as a nonstandard or variant spelling.
-Miniscule is still less likely, however, to be used in reference to lower-case letters.
+That has traditionally been regarded as a spelling mistake (since minuscule is derived from the word minus), but is now so common that some dictionaries tend to accept it as a non-standard or variant spelling.
+In paleography, the term refers to a script which includes letters of different heights, with ascenders and descenders, so it needs to be written within a space of four (imaginary or real) parallel lines.
+Minuscule script letters eventually came to be used with the function of lowercase letters in European writing, which is why the term miniscule is occasionally used to refer to lowercase letters in modern contexts.

 Typographical considerations

 The glyphs of lowercase letters can resemble smaller forms of the uppercase glyphs restricted to the baseband (e.g. "C/c" and "S/s", cf. small caps) or can look hardly related (e.g. "D/d" and "G/g").
 Here is a comparison of the upper and lower case variants of each letter included in the English alphabet (the exact representation will vary according to the typeface and font used):